DylanLucas2001/DnDMain/DnDMain/Classes/Barbarian.md

 Doing so gives you advantage on melee weapon attack rolls using Strength during this turn, but attack rolls against you have advantage until next turn.
 ##### Danger Sense
 At 2nd level, you gain an uncanny sense of when things nearby aren't what they should be, giving you an edge when you dodge away from danger.
-You have advantage on Dexterity saving throws against effects that you can see
+You have advantage on Dexterity saving throws against effects that you can see, such as traps and spells.
+To gain this effect you can't be blinded, deafened, or incapacitated
 ## **Subclasses**